wmaynard/receipt-service/README.md

 | id | _Mongo_ identifier for a receipt. |

 # Using the Service
-All non-health endpoints require a valid admin token from `token-service`.
+All non-health endpoints require a valid token from `token-service`.
 Requirements to these endpoints should have an `Authorization` header with a `Bearer {token}`, where token is the aforementioned admin token.

 All `timestamps` in the service are in the format of a `Unix timestamp`.
 This is to allow consistency and reduce confusion between time zones.